vuejs/vuefire/README.md

 Firebase is a mobile and web application development platform that provides developers with a plethora of tools and services to help them develop high-quality apps.
 Firebase is one of the most painless ways to set up a simple hosted real-time database.

 VueFire makes life even easier by providing direct mapping and updates to Firebase objects through Vue's reactivity system.
-With only a few lines of code, you can render your Firebase data in your Vue application.
+With only a few lines of code, you can render your Firebase data in your Vue application with VueFire.

 ## Installation